MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score-whats-coming.md

 Microsoft Secure Score can be found at https://security.microsoft.com/securescore in the [Microsoft 365 Defender portal](microsoft-365-defender.md#the-microsoft-365-defender-portal).

-This article lets you know about upcoming improvement actions related to Microsoft Secure Score
+This article lets you know about upcoming improvements to Microsoft Secure Score

 ## Proposed changes

+### Upcoming improvement actions

 - Turn on Safe Attachments in block mode
 - Prevent sharing Exchange Online calendar details with external users